Skip to content

 Gateway Error Content Types

-Gateway error responses are sent in XML or JSON format.
-If a request shall receive error responses, it must accept these media types.
-Otherwise, Industrial IoT Gateway sends HTTP status 406 Not acceptable, if an error occurs.
+Gateway error responses are sent in either XML or JSON format.
+If a request receives these error responses, it must accept these media types in its Accept header.
+If the request does not specify these formats and an error occurs, the Industrial IoT Gateway will send an HTTP status 406 Not acceptable.

 Example header: